Idiomatic Rust

 3. If there are multiple input lifetimes but one of them is &self or &mut self, then the lifetime of self is applied to all output references.

-That means only have to write out the lifetimes yourself if you have more than one input lifetime and none of them are &self or &mut self.
+That means you only have to write out the lifetimes yourself if you have more than one input lifetime and none of them are &self or &mut self.

 In the example above, we have one input lifetime, so we don’t have to write it out.
 This is equivalent (and easier on the eyes):